Intel and Rakuten partner to address 5G network gap

 A review of data and performance metrics from the test phase will ensure a robust launch of the network.

-Rakuten CTO Tareq Amin says, “Intel powers the backbone of our network, the high-performance Intel Xeon processors across data centres, core network and radio access network.
+Rakuten CTO Tareq Amin says, “Intel powers the backbone of our network, the high-performance Intel Xeon processors across data centers, core network and radio access network.

 “We believe this full end-to-end virtualised network will help us to shift away from reliance on dedicated hardware and legacy infrastructure.”